kanoyo-git/PlayerLocatorPlus-Neoforged/README.md

-# Player Locator Plus NeoForged
+# PlayerLocatorPlus NeoForged

 [Modrinth](https://modrinth.com/mod/playerlocatorplus-neoforged) · [CurseForge](https://www.curseforge.com/minecraft/mc-mods/playerlocatorplus-neoforged) · [Issues](https://github.com/kanoyo-git/PlayerLocatorPlus-Neoforged/issues)

-Player Locator Plus NeoForged adds a compass-like multiplayer HUD above the experience bar.
+PlayerLocatorPlus NeoForged adds a compass-like multiplayer HUD above the experience bar.
 It shows the direction of other players in the same dimension, making it easier to find teammates without opening a map or waypoint screen.

-This project is a NeoForged 1.21.1 port of [Player Locator Plus by timas130 and contributors](https://github.com/timas130/PlayerLocatorPlus).
+This project is a NeoForge 1.21.1 port of [Player Locator Plus by timas130 and contributors](https://github.com/timas130/PlayerLocatorPlus).

 ![Player locator overview](https://raw.githubusercontent.com/kanoyo-git/PlayerLocatorPlus-Neoforged/main/screenshot1.png)